garbervetsky/ERC-Verisol-Demo/Verifying-ERC20.md

 > Note that the script **does not verify that the functions found behave as expected** .
 It just checks for matching signatures, return types, existence of custom modifiers, event emissions, among others.

 This is because the tool is not meant for checking functional properties.
-Checking functional properties is much hard.
+Checking functional properties is much harder.
-From the one hand they are more difficult to formalize: think about how to write a property prescribing that tokens cannot be stolen in some logic or a property allowing *only* safe cases of reentrancy.
+On one hand they are more difficult to formalize: think about how to write a property prescribing that tokens cannot be stolen in some logic or a property allowing *only* safe cases of reentrancy.
-On the other hand they are also hard to verify due to several factors including decidability of the logic used in the specification (see [this wikipedia](https://en.wikipedia.org/wiki/Decidability_(logic)) summary), scalability (large contracts, the blockchain itself), lack of context (who and how is going to invoke the contract), etc.
+On the other hand they are also harder to verify due to several factors including decidability of the logic used in the specification (see [this wikipedia](https://en.wikipedia.org/wiki/Decidability_(logic)) summary), scalability (large contracts, the blockchain itself), lack of context (who and how is going to invoke the contract), etc.

-Even though it may not be possible or advisable to formalize all functional and security properties (yes, we still need human audits!) there are several properties that worth verifying, as we want to thoroughly test our contracts in order to gain more confidence.
+Even though it may not be possible or feasible to formalize all functional and security properties (yes, we still need human audits!) there are several properties that worth verifying, as we want to thoroughly test our contracts in order to gain more confidence.
 Even though testing does not guarantee the absence of bugs, a good test suite not only helps to better validate our contracts, it also serve for regression purposes.
 In that sense, verification can be thought as testing a set of properties (not all, only the ones we formalize) for *all* possible scenarios (including not only parameters, also message senders, blockchain state, storage, etc).

 As an example of functional specifications, some properties of interest for an ERC20 implementation can be:

 1) A *function level contract* like stating that the function `transfer` decreases sender balance in a determined `amount` and increases the destination balance in the same `amount` without affecting other balances.
 The sender must have enough tokens to perform this operation.

-2) A *contract level invariant* prescribing that the sum of balances is equal to the total supply.
+2) A *contract level invariant* prescribing that the sum of balances is always equal to the total supply.

 3) A *temporal property* specifying a property that must hold for a sequence of transactions to be valid:  e.g, `totalSupply` does not increase unless `mint` function is invoked.

-For checking the properties we will use the tool [VeriSol](https://github.com/microsoft/verisol), a research prototype developed by Shuvendu Lahiri from Microsoft Research and other collaborators.
+For checking the properties we will use the tool [VeriSol](https://github.com/microsoft/verisol), a research prototype developed by Microsoft Research.
-This tool takes contracts written in  Solidity and tries to prove the contract satisfies a set of given properties or provides counterexamples.
+This tool takes contracts written in  Solidity and tries to prove the contract satisfies a set of given properties or provides a sequence of transactions that violates the properties.

 I took the examples of ERC20 implementation given in [VeriSol regression suite](https://github.com/microsoft/verisol/tree/master/Test/regressions) which are slight adaptations of the original [ERC20](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/token/ERC20) implementation from [Open Zeppelin](https://openzeppelin.com/).
 All the examples can be found [here](https://github.com/garbervetsky/ERC-Verisol-Demo/).